Archive Scanning and Digital Storage Services

-Our archive scanning service offers professional scanning, digitisation and indexing for your archives.
+Our archive scanning services offers professional and confidential scanning, digitisation and indexing for archives.
 We understand your archive collections can range in various types and sizes.
-Our archive scanning services caters from the size of a postage stamp up to A0, such as photographs, maps, books, manuscripts, publications, magazines and newspapers and various types of documents.
-From the result of us creating our custom-built scanning centre we have the infrastructure to work with high volume archives.
+Our archive scanning services caters from the size of a postage stamp up to A0, such as photographs, maps, books, manuscripts, publications, magazines, newspapers and various types of documents.

-Whether you require your archive to be digitised in one bulk scanning session or selected sections to be scanned at one time, we can securely collect your archive from anywhere in the UK.
+Whether you require your archive collection to be scanned and digitised in one bulk scanning session or to be scanned over a period of time, we can securely collect your archives from anywhere in the UK for your convenience.

-We understand that no digitisation projects are the same.
-As a result, we tailor the resolution and file formats of the digital outputs we produce to meet the goals of each project we undertake.
+We understand that no archive digitisation project is the same.
+As a result, we tailor our archive conversion to your preferred scanning resolution and digital file formats to meet your archive scanning project purpose.

 - Digitalisation to RAW format means we are able to capture in full colour, greyscale or bi-tonal.

 - From the original captured image, we then produce outputs in Adobe PDF file formats, TIFF, JPEG, PNG, BMP, and either uncompressed or with compression applied.

 We are also able to digitise film-based media in the form of 35mm rolls, slides, negatives, positives and strips, and microfiche as well as scanning collodion wet, gelatine dry glass plate negatives and a whole range of other formats: